v-cobof/clientes-api/README.md

 ![image](https://user-images.githubusercontent.com/85073588/157368684-3a2a5ce0-67f0-4d10-ae9a-b777342eb076.png)

 This is the model of the data that is being transfered to perform POST and PUT actions.
-It doesn't contain the Id because this data will not be altered by the user, it's managed by the MongoDB database.
+It doesn't contain the Id because this field will not be altered by the user, because it's managed by the MongoDB database.

 ![image](https://user-images.githubusercontent.com/85073588/157368725-b35ef84b-cd6b-4f94-8217-c6e1b6e6e3f3.png)